WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 keepalive MAY contain a nonce, and if so, the server MUST echo it in the response.

+The client can obtain the current state of the call at any time by querying the call URI.
+The server MUST return a call description which includes the directive, call direction, calling and called parties, and the handler which is being used.
+This aspect of RIPP is essential for allowing clients to fail, recover, and re-obtain the state of the call.

 ## Sending and Receiving Media

 Media is always associated with a call.
 Within a call, media has a